 Fish for bass, bluegill, catfish and more at 784-acre Lake Beshear.
 Kayak or canoe Grapevine Lake or Lake PeeWee.
 Set up camp in Pennyrile Forest State Resort Park – and bring your horse.
 There are hitching posts and pull-through campsites designed for horse owners, plus lots of other amenities and the chance to ride more than 40 miles of horse trails within adjacent Pennyrile Forest.

 Enjoy bird watching?
 Take your gear to the Tradewater River Wildlife Management Area and follow the birding trail, where you’ll also see bluffs, rock overhangs and small caves.
-Pack your clubs and drive to one of the county’s three golf courses or its world-class 18-hole disc golf course at Madisonville City Park.
+Pack your clubs and drive to one of the county’s four golf courses or its world-class 18-hole disc golf course at Madisonville City Park.
 The park itself is a natural playground with fishing lakes, a walking trail, shaded picnic areas, swimming pool, volleyball and tennis courts, an amphitheater and more.
 Geocachers can hunt for some 375-plus caches located within 30 miles of Madisonville.

 Shopping & Strolling